Diversity, equity, inclusion and belonging

 Understanding of Diversity

-View the Recommendations for Action from the College of Arts and Sciences Diversity Committee.
+View the Recommendations for Action document from the College of Arts and Sciences Diversity Committee.

 Diversity Lecture Series

-In January, the College of Arts and Sciences and its partners host presentations that spark powerful discussions regarding teaching and research as it pertains to current social issues and the legacy of activism at K-State and beyond.
+Every January, the College of Arts and Sciences and its partners host the Civil Rights Teach-In featuring presentations that spark powerful discussions regarding teaching and research as it pertains to current social issues and the legacy of activism at K-State and beyond.

 Professor Douglas K. Benson Award

-The Professor Douglas K. Benson Award is a $500 to $1,000 student scholarship for the 2022-2023 academic year.
-Applicants must be enrolled full-time in the College of Arts and Sciences, have at least a 2.0 GPA, attend K-State as an undergraduate student during the 2022-2023 academic year and have made contributions to diversity, equity, inclusion and belonging (DEIB) on campus.
-To apply, students must submit: 1) a resume that includes contact information, degree pursued, cumulative GPA, year in school, and examples of scholarships, awards, activities, and work experience; 2) a form of expression (essay, picture, poem, drawing, dance, music, etc.) representing DEIB; and 3) a 150-200 word summary of their appreciation for DEIB in a global world.
-The application deadline is 4 p.m.
-Friday, March 17.
-To learn more, download Professor Benson's biography (pdf) and full application details (pdf).
+The Professor Douglas K. Benson Award is a $500-$1,000 scholarship for full-time College of Arts and Sciences students who have at least a 2.0 GPA and have made contributions to diversity, equity, inclusion and belonging (DEIB) on campus.
+Applicants must submit a resume, a form of expression (essay, picture, poem, drawing, dance, music, etc.) representing DEIB, and a 150-200 word summary of their appreciation for DEIB in a global world.
+The deadline is March 15.

 Davids-Dunham Award